2kunal6/airflow_tutorial/README.md

 sudo docker compose up airflow-init sudo docker compose up
 ```
-It's a good idea to have a local installation done in our personal machines for faster POCs, especially when Airflow is hosted in cloud.
+- It's a good idea to have a local installation done in our personal machines for faster POCs instead of having to go to the cluster each time.

 #### Notes
 - Please use sudo for the docker command unless docker is configured to work as a non-root user.
-More details here: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user
+Here are more details on that: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user
-- Without any modifications, you can view/manage the Airflow server now via http://localhost:8080
+- Once this setup is done without any modifications you can view/manage the Airflow server now via http://localhost:8080
   - Please use username=airflow and password=airflow
 - Now simply put your python dag files (which we will create later in this tutorial) into the dags folder created above.
-Once we put these dag files in the dags folder created above, they will be available to view and run in the Airflow UI.
+Once we put these dag files in the dags folder created above, they will be available for viewing and running via the Airflow UI.
 - To clean up the environment run: sudo docker compose down --volumes --remove-orphans
 - More details and other installation methods can be found here in this page https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html